-- a) Each raw data file may be gigabytes (GB) in size.
-Ensure you have sufficient space prior to downloading many files. - b) Downloaded files are typically in a compressed (.tar.gz or .gz) format.
-Files may require de-compressing prior to use. - c) Downloaded files may contain sequence data from an entire sequencing run, including data for non-target samples. - d) NEON currently performs bidirectional sequencing, meaning that two sets of sequence data, one in the 5' or forward direction and one in the 3' or reverse direction, are generated.
+- a) The raw data files are typically megabytes (MB) in size.
+Ensure you have sufficient space prior to downloading many files. - b) Downloaded files are typically in a compressed (.gz or .tar.gz) format.
+Files may require de-compressing prior to use. - c) In some cases, downloaded files may contain sequence data from an entire sequencing run, including data for non-target samples. - d) NEON currently performs bidirectional sequencing, meaning that two sets of sequence data, one in the 5' or forward direction and one in the 3' or reverse direction, are generated.
 Merging of forward and reverse sequence reads may be necessary.

-3.9.2 From External Sequence Repositories
+3.10.2 From External Sequence Repositories

-The primary data repository is MG-RAST (http://metagenomics.anl.gov, Meyer et al., 2008), which synchronizes its data with the European Bioinformatics Institute (EMBL-EBI) database and, through EMBL-EBI, synchronizes with the National Center for Biotechnology Information's Sequence Read Archive (SRA).
+A subset of NEON sequence data has been uploaded to the data repository is MG-RAST (http://metagenomics. anl.gov, Meyer et al., 2008), which synchronizes its data with the European Bioinformatics Institute (EMBL-EBI) database and, through EMBL-EBI, synchronizes with the National Center for Biotechnology Information's Sequence Read Archive (SRA).
 A suite of metadata, compliant with minimum metadata standards defined by the Genomics Standards Consortium (e.g. MIXS, MIMARKS), accompanies the sequence data.
 While efforts are made to publish comprehensive sequencing metadata with the sequence data stored at public sequence repositories, potentially important data will only be available through the NEON Data Portal.
 These data include:

 - Methods and SOPs

 - QA data

 - Sample identifiers to enable joining marker gene sequencing data with other related Data Products, such as biogeochemistry data

-- Data for other related Data Products
+- Data for other related data products